New Product Lines in Product Search

 Searchers often search for products offered for sale.
 Google is trying to understand the intent behind shopping-related search queries.

-- Whether a product as an association with a brand
+- Gets associated with a brand

-- Whether a product is in a specific product line
+- Is in a specific product line

 The patent tells us it needs to detect terms designating product lines from within product queries from searchers.

 That includes associating detected product line terms along with their corresponding brands.
 That would let Google keep up with new product lines and retiring product lines soon after changes occur.

 Under the new Google patent is a process aimed at determining product lines from product search queries: